© WEP 2020

 - Demonstrate they enjoy a reasonable level of mental and physical health.

-- Have access to adequate means of financial support for the duration of their stay on the SLAP program.
+- Have access to adequate means of financial support for the duration of their program.

 - Show confidence and initiative to succeed especially in variable environments.